casper-network/docs-archive/dapp/writing-rust-contracts.md

     // Store `value` under a new unforgeable reference. let value_ref = storage::new_turef(value);

-    // Wrap the unforgeable reference in a value of type `Key`. let value_key: Key = value_ref.into();
+    // Wrap the unforgeable reference in a `Key`. let value_key: Key = value_ref.into();

     // Store this key under the name "special_value" in context-local storage.